pandas-dev/pandas/doc/source/categorical.rst

 .. versionadded:: 0.23.0

-Similarly, columns in an existing ``DataFrame`` can be batch converted using :meth:`DataFrame.astype`:
+Analogously, all columns in an existing ``DataFrame`` can be batch converted using :meth:`DataFrame.astype`:

 .. ipython:: python